marko-knoebl/slides/sections/react-graphql/03-graphql-vs-rest-en.md

 GET /postsoffriends/$myuserid
 ```

-## new functionality: new post feed
+## Adding functionality: new post feed

 In GraphQL we can implement this with just one request and without creating new endpoints: